percona/percona-server/doc/source/tokudb/tokudb_file_management.rst

 -------------------------------------

-When you rename a TokuDB table via SQL, the data files on disk keep their original names and only the mapping in the |Percona FT| directory file is changed to map the new dictionary name to the original internal file names.
+When you rename a TokuDB table via SQL, the data files on disk keep their original names and only the mapping in the **Percona Fractal Tree** directory file is changed to map the new dictionary name to the original internal file names.
 This makes it difficult to quickly match database/table/index names to their actual files on disk, requiring you to use the :table:`INFORMATION_SCHEMA.TOKUDB_FILE_MAP` table to cross reference.

-Beginning with |Percona Server| :rn:`5.7.15-9` a new server option was introduced called :variable:`tokudb_dir_per_db` to address this issue.
+Beginning with **Percona Server for MySQL** :rn:`5.7.15-9` a new server option was introduced called :variable:`tokudb_dir_per_db` to address this issue.

 When :variable:`tokudb_dir_per_db` is enabled (``ON`` by default), this is no longer the case.
-When you rename a table, the mapping in the |Percona FT|
-directory file will be updated and the files will be renamed on disk to reflect the new table name.
+When you rename a table, the mapping in the **Percona Fractal Tree** directory file will be updated and the files will be renamed on disk to reflect the new table name.